ThePat02/BehaviourToolkit/docs/documentation.md

 # Documentation
+> [!WARNING]
-> 🚧 The documentation is still work in progress and will be updated over time.
+> The documentation is still work in progress and will be updated over time.
+There have been a few syntax changes since the update to `2.0.0` that still might be missing in the documentation.

+> [!IMPORTANT]
-This documenation will give you an overview of the most important properties & methods of the different nodes and how to use them.
+> This documenation will give you an overview of the most important properties & methods of the different nodes and how to use them.
 If you want to dive deeper into the code, you can also check out the in-engine documentation [F1] or read the comments in the source code.

 **Icon Legend**<br>